openresty/lua-nginx-module/README.markdown

 This module embeds the Lua interpreter into the nginx core and intergrades the powerful Lua threads (aka Lua coroutines) into the nginx event model by means of nginx subrequests.

-Unlike Apache's mod_lua and Lighttpd's mod_magnet, this module can be 100% non-blocking on network traffic as long as you use the `ngx.location.capture` interface to let the nginx core to do all your requests to mysql, postgresql, memcached,
+Unlike Apache's mod_lua and Lighttpd's mod_magnet, Lua code written atop this module can be 100% non-blocking on network traffic as long as you use the `ngx.location.capture` interface to let the nginx core to do all your requests to mysql, postgresql, memcached,